davidamichelson/DIV6700/schedule.md

 - Dilley, Paul.
 “Jesus as Lord of the Dance.”
 Biblical Archaeology Society, October 2, 2018. [https://www.biblicalarchaeology.org/daily/people-cultures-in-the-bible/jesus-historical-jesus/jesus-as-lord-of-the-dance/](https://www.biblicalarchaeology.org/daily/people-cultures-in-the-bible/jesus-historical-jesus/jesus-as-lord-of-the-dance/).
 *Assignments*

 - *Florilegium 6* is due on Brightspace by 9 PM Central Time.
-Please also bring a paper copy to class.
+Please come prepared to refer to your florilegium in discussion.
 Please answer one of these two questions.

 1. How do the Chinese Christian Sutras present Christian practices and beliefs in terms of concepts found in Buddhism (suffering), Taoism (the one way), and Confucianism (the virtues of loyalty and filial piety) of Tang Dynasty China?